AlexeyTolstopyatov/riwo/DOCS.md

 # Developing apps

-You should check out whole [Window](#window-structure) section and write single(or I dont know, maybe multiple)-file program that imports `Window` type and does its business and put it in `apps/`, then register should find it and make available from context menu
+You should check out whole [Window](#window-structure) section and write single (or I don't know, maybe multiple) -file program that imports `Window` type and does its business and put it in `apps/`, then register should find it and make available from context menu.